Too Close For Comfort

 cast doing improvs suggested by host Clive Anderson.

-American Remake: Drew Carey is now the host on ABC, beginning in 1998, with many of the UK cast turning up.
+American Remake: Drew Carey was the host on ABC, beginning in 1998, with many of the UK cast turning up.
+It ran through 2007.

-Comments: Unlike Anderson, Carey gets involved in the show sometimes, but otherwise the US show is unchanged from the original.
+Comments: Unlike Anderson, Carey got involved in the show sometimes, but otherwise the US show is unchanged from the original.

 Millionaire?